qualcomm-yuanjiey/linux-sheepdog/README.md

 * addr: the IP address or  hostname of your compilation environment.
 * username: the username for login into the compilation environment.
 * slave_script & slave_config: the name of sheepdog-slave.py and template-slave.ini in your compilation environment.
 * local_repo: the path of an existing local repo (usually upstream kernel) in compilation environment if it has been downloaded before.
-Using this option would save much time on syncing code.
+Using this option would save much time on syncing code. **But unstaged changes in that repo will be discarded!**
 * remote_path: a path of the slave side where artifacts (the images) of sheepdog-slave stored.
 * local_path: the path of the host to which these artifacts (the images) are going to be copied.
 * workspace: the path where you want the remote command to be executed in compilation environment.